Keenguru/unpacking-packing-files-into-folders/README.md

 When you need to flatten a nested directory structure (e.g., after using Archive_files or receiving extracted archive files in multiple subfolders).

 How to use:
-1)Place the batch file in the parent directory you want to flatten
+1) Place the batch file in your target directory
 2) Double-click to execute
-3) All files will be moved to the root directory, and empty folders will be removed

 ⚠️ Important Notes